system76/tech-docs/src/models/meer8/repairs.md

 ### Steps to remove the top cover:

 1. Pull up on the grooves in the back of the cover.
+    - A flat tool can optionally be used to help pry the cover away from the rest of the chassis.

 ![Top cover grooves](./img/top-cover-grooves.webp)